Harrisburg Cemetery in Dauphin County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics.
 This memorial is listed in these topic lists: Cemeteries & Burial Sites • Patriots & Patriotism • War, US Civil.

 Location.
-40° 16.337′ N, 76° 52.355′ W. Marker is in Harrisburg, Pennsylvania, in Dauphin County.
+40° 16.337′ N, 76° 52.355′ W. Memorial is in Harrisburg, Pennsylvania, in Dauphin County.
+It is in Harrisburg Cemetery.
+It can be reached from North 13th Street.
 Monument is in Harrisburg Cemetery.
 Touch for map.
-Marker is at or near this postal address: 521 North 13th Street, Harrisburg PA 17103, United States of America.
+Memorial is at or near this postal address: 521 North 13th Street, Harrisburg PA 17103, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Samuel F. Keller (about 400 feet away, measured in a direct line); W. F. Richardson (about 500 feet away); Harrisburg Cemetery Caretaker's Cottage (about 600 feet away); J. Henry Chayn (about 600 feet away); Harrisburg Cemetery (about 700 feet away); In Honor of the Revolutionary Soldiers Buried in the Harrisburg Cemetery (approx. 0.2 miles away); a different marker also named Harrisburg Cemetery (approx. 0.2 miles away); Soldiers and Sailors Memorial Bridge (approx. ¼ mile away).
+At least 8 other markers are within walking distance of this marker: Samuel F. Keller (about 400 feet away, measured in a direct line); W. F. Richardson (about 500 feet away); Harrisburg Cemetery Caretaker's Cottage (about 600 feet away); J. Henry Chayn (about 600 feet away); Harrisburg Cemetery (about 700 feet away); In Honor of the Revolutionary Soldiers Buried in the Harrisburg Cemetery (approx. 0.2 miles away); a different marker also named Harrisburg Cemetery (approx. 0.2 miles away); Soldiers and Sailors Memorial Bridge (approx. Ό mile away).
 Touch for a list and map of all markers in Harrisburg.

 Regarding Capt.
 George A. Brooks.
 Served as Captain, commanding Company D 46th Pennsylvania Infantry.